anton-jeran/FAST-RIR/README.md

 # FAST-RIR: FAST NEURAL DIFFUSE ROOM IMPULSE RESPONSE GENERATOR
-This is the official implementation of our neural-network-based  fast  diffuse  room  im-pulse  response  generator (**FAST-RIR**)  for  generating  roomimpulse responses (RIRs) for a given acoustic environment.
+This is the official implementation of our neural-network-based  fast  diffuse  room  impulse  response  generator (**FAST-RIR**)  for  generating  roomimpulse responses (RIRs) for a given acoustic environment.
 Our model is inspired by [**StackGAN**](https://github.com/hanzhanggit/StackGAN-Pytorch) architecture.

 ## Requirements